Boeing 314 Clipper: Immediate post war

 BOAC Clipper Berwick taxiing on Lagos Lagoon, Lagos, Nigeria.

-Following the end of the war, the Clippers though still owned by the American government, were still being used by Pan American to transport civilian passengers up until their last scheduled service on April 8–9, 1946, when the American Clipper flew from Honolulu to San Francisco.
-They were then offered to Pan American by the War Assets Administration (WAA) at an asking price of $50,000 each.
+Following the end of the war, the Clippers, though still owned by the American government, were used by Pan American to transport civilian passengers up until their last scheduled service on April 8–9, 1946, when the American Clipper NC18602 flew from Honolulu to San Francisco.
+The Clipper had carried 24 passengers and taken 16 hours and 39 minutes, compared with a Lockheed L-049 on that same day transporting 42 passengers, and taking nine hours and nine minutes to cover the same route.
+The last Pan American 314 to be retired, the American Clipper had accumulated more than a million flight miles by 1946.
+The Clippers were then offered to Pan American by the War Assets Administration (WAA) at an asking price of $50,000 each.

-The last Pan American 314 to be retired, the California Clipper NC18602 had accumulated more than a million flight miles by 1946.
-Of the 12 Boeing 314 Clippers built, three were lost to accidents, although only one of those resulted in fatalities, the loss of Yankee Clipper.

 By this point, the 314s operated by Pan American had each accumulated more than 18,000 flight hours, and together had completed approximately 5,000 ocean crossings and flown more than 12.5 million miles.
 However, even before hostilities had ended, the 314 had become obsolete, which was recognised by Pan American, and they declined to take up the option to purchase them.
 The flying boat's advantage had been that it did not require long concrete runways, but during the war many such runways had been built for heavy bombers.
 New long-range airliners such as the Lockheed Constellation and Douglas DC-4 were not only faster but relatively easy to fly, and did not require the extensive pilot training programs mandated for flying boat operations.
 One of the 314's most experienced pilots said, "We were indeed glad to change to DC-4s, and I argued daily for eliminating all flying boats.
 The landplanes were much safer.
 No one in the operations department... had any idea of the hazards of flying boat operations.
 The main problem now was lack of the very high level of experience and competence required of seaplane pilots."